I don’t understand the negativity surrounding visiting Athens.

 Standing amidst the ruins of the Acropolis I was over-awed with what has stemmed from this place.
 The distinct cultures of Europe began here.
 Western Civilization itself, accomplishments and flaws, was founded here.

-The Acropolis itself remained mostly in tact and would be even more impressive today if it weren’t for the human folly that allowed gunpowder to be stored here in the Renaissance.
-It exploded and destroyed much of this iconic plateau.
+The Acropolis itself remained mostly in tact and would be even more impressive today if it weren’t for the human folly that allowed gunpowder to be stored here during wars between the Ottomans and Venetians.
+It was hit by a cannonball and exploded in 1687 CE, destroying much of this iconic plateau.
 What remains is still truly impressive.
 I can only imagine how it would have looked without that tragedy of errors.
 Do be aware of the marble steps to get up and down to the sites, although not quite as difficult as it seems I definitely lost my footing and slipped.

 The idea that ancient Greece was, well, Greece is quite a myth.
-It was an interconnected web of city states that all ran themselves and rarely had dominion over more than a nearby region.
-The true superpower of the day was Persia, with the Greek City States being pesky thorns in their side and occasional subordinates rather than actual peers.
+It was an interconnected web of city-states that all ran themselves and rarely had dominion over more than a nearby region.
+The true superpower of the day was Persia, with the Greek city-states acting as pesky thorns in their side and occasional subordinates rather than actual peers.